This app does its work only on your computer and your images stay on your computer. No data will be transferred.

 |lower||-||Symmetry at the intersection between the lower straight line and the outer circle|

-Choose the rotational symmetries for the central circle:
+Choose the rotational symmetries arising with the central circle:

 |outer circle||-||Rotational symmetry at the intersection with the outer circle.|